 The Queer Inclusion Crew offers an excellent Opportunity for Queer Youth and Young Adults: Northwest Youth Corps (NYC) has provided youth and young adults work opportunities in the great outdoors in a fun team-based learning environment that emphasizes personal growth and stewardship since 1984.
 OUT There Adventures (OTA) cultivates leadership and builds community for Queer youth and young adults through adventures in nature.
 This summer NYC and OTA are partnering with the National Park Service to offer a program for youth and young adults who identify with the Queer Community the opportunity to learn, grow, and experience success.
 Here is a chance for you to learn valuable work and outdoor skills, create new friendships, and make memories that will last a lifetime!

 This crew will be in a setting which involves sleeping in tents, cooking on camp stoves for all meals, has limited shower and flushable toilets, and the rustic feel that will really bond a community.
 The crew will consist of 2 professional outdoor leaders and 8 crew members from diverse backgrounds and locations.

 The tuition to enter the program is $225.
-If the tuition is a financial challenge, the member/family may request a partial or full scholarship; a payment plan; or an advance on the stipend that the member will earn.
+If the tuition is a financial challenge, the member/family may request a scholarship; a payment plan; or an advance on the stipend that the member will earn.
 It is Northwest Youth Corps goal that no interested student be prevented from participation due to lack of financial means.

 Members are also charged for food during the program.
 Food costs are automatically deducted from the stipend at $66.50 per week for Youth Corps Programs only.

 The dates for this program are July 29th-September 2nd with drop off and pick up sites in Seattle, Washington.